KarolLeb/Java-Basics/README.md

 # Java-Basics

-Just some sample code from a few tasks from java basic course at DSW.
+Tasks from course at DSW.